Four sprinters, six distance runners, three multi-event athletes, one thrower, and one hurdler will join Minnesota

 The 2006 season contained several memorable performances under Bingle's direction.
 Minnesota crowned multiple All-Americans and Big Ten champions and the program celebrated its first national champion, Heather Dorniden, in the indoor 800 meters.
 In addition to Dorniden's prolific rookie season, sophomore Liz Roehrig collected All-America accolades and won Big Ten titles in both the pentathlon indoor and heptathlon outdoor under Bingle's direction, and Christin Kingsley also earned her first trip to the national meet in the long jump.

-Bingle coached the Gophers' 4x400-meter relay team to its first NCAA championships appearance in program history as the quartet of as Te'Shon Adderley, Megan Geyen, Titania Markland and Jessica Waldvogel took 19th at the 2014 outdoor national meet.
-Most recently, Jess Herauf earned First Team All-American honors both indoor in the pentathlon and outdoor in the heptathlon in 2015, and Waldvogel, Markland, Emerald Egwim and Erin Hawkins became the first All-American 4x400m relay in program history, earning second team honors with a 13th-place finish.
+In 2013-14, Bingle coached the Gophers' 4x400-meter relay team to its first NCAA championships appearance in program history as the quartet of as Te'Shon Adderley, Megan Geyen, Titania Markland and Jessica Waldvogel took 19th at the 2014 outdoor national meet.
+Most recently, Jess Herauf earned First Team All-American honors in the pentathlon and the heptathlon in 2015, and Waldvogel, Markland, Emerald Egwim and Erin Hawkins became the first All-American 4x400m relay in program history, earning second team honors with a 13th-place finish.
 The Gophers have collected 10 All-American awards in the past two seasons.

 Bingle began his collegiate track & field career as a walk-on decathlete at Ball State.
 He eventually earned a scholarship and was a two-time All-Mid-American Conference hurdler during his career.
 Bingle was named team captain and was also selected as the team's most valuable runner.
 He graduated from Ball State in 1995.
 Bingle owns a USATF Level II Certification and served as the assistant technical manager of the NCAA Indoor Track & Field Championships from 1995-97.
 He is also a veteran of several cross country and track & field camps and clinics, including currently serving as the director of the Minnesota Track/Cross Country Camps.